kmishra9/PL2-AWS-Setup/README.md

 ###### TODO
   - Develop standardized email from admin => researchers in documentation
+  - Explore automatically generating SSH keys for users in the `add_users` provisioner script
   - Stata installation instructions on Linux and how to use it
   - Create and link to an example, fake, filled-in PL2 Documentation Template
   - Create a template MSSEI + update(redact(copy(KaiserFlu MSSEI)))
-  - Fill in readme for EC2/provisioner_scripts
   - Document how to create a new researcher (for workspaces, linux, and IAM)
   - Add CloudWatch Idle alarms to setup for leaving setup running too long
   - Document instructions on changing the device name and/or manual attachment of EBS devices to the AWS_Instance